 There are times in life when we feel as if we don’t have one single friend in the world.
-Loneliness can be a painful place to be– a dark place full of sorrow and heartache.
+Loneliness can be a painful place–a dark place full of sorrow and heartache.

 If that’s true, why does God allow seasons of loneliness in our lives?

-During my season of loneliness I learned a few things.
+During my own seasons of loneliness, I learned a few things.

 Sometimes a good dose of isolation is exactly what we need to put us back on track. – Tweet this!

-God wants to push us out of our comfort zone.
-Relationships can prevent us from following Gods lead.
+3. God wants to push us out of our comfort zone.
+The people we’re involved with (our friends, spouses, family members, etc…) can hinder us from following Gods lead.
 God wants us to be ready and willing to boldly answer his call.
-If we are so comfortable with our surroundings and relationships that they prevent us from stepping out in faith, God will take drastic measures to get us where he wants us.
+If we are so comfortable with our surroundings and relationships that they deter us from stepping out in faith, God will take drastic measures to get us where he wants us.

-If you are in a season of loneliness don’t worry.
-God won’t leave you in the dark pit of loneliness forever.
-When the time is right and when you least expect it he will bring you back into the light of the social world.
+If you are in a season of loneliness, don’t worry.
+God won’t leave you in the dark pit of isolation forever.
+When the time is right, and when you least expect it he will bring you back into the light of the social world.
 He has heard your cry and is working out everything for your good and His Glory.

-“Lord, help us to grow and learn from you during the season of loneliness.
-May we find comfort in the relationship we have with you.
-We trust you have our best interest at heart and are working out everything for our good and your glory.
+“Lord, help me to grow and learn from you during the season of loneliness.
+Help me to be patient during this time.
+May I find comfort in the relationship I have with you.
+I trust you have my best interest at heart and are working out everything for my good and your glory.
 Amen!”